Nationality: French, British, Citizen of the World

 Languages: French, Spanish

-I was the first official Kizoa employee back in 2006, and as head engineer, I've created and developed the Kizoa platform to what we now use today.
+I was the first official Kizoa employee back in 2006, and as the CTO, I've created and developed the Kizoa platform to what we now use today.
 I continue to develop many new features along with the rest of my tech team so Kizoa can continue to be a leading photo and video creation platform!

 Languages: French, English, German

-I am the Marketing Director and lead the rest of the team in distributing new updates to all Kizoa users around the world.
-I also am an important part of the creative process when it comes to thinking of new features and content for Kizoa!
+I am the Head of Marketing and oversee the lead on new projects such as the revolutionary Kizoa mobile app!
+I am also an important part of the creative process when it comes to thinking of new features and content for Kizoa.

 My hobbies include cruising around on my motorcycle and filming my adventures on my GoPro, enjoying everything Paris has to offer, and getting informed about the latest innovations in the internet world!

-My hobbies include riding bikes, swimming and travelling!
+My hobbies include riding bikes, learning to play the piano, and travelling!

 Languages: French and a few basic phrases in any other languages our users call in =)

-My hobbies include keeping up with the latest beauty and fashion trends, enjoying rugby through the t.v. screen instead of getting pummeled on the field, and dancing!
+My hobbies include keeping up with the latest beauty and fashion trends, watching rugby, and dancing!